TStesco/docker-jmodelica-env/README.md

 ## Setup

-If you do not have Docker installed, install it as per the official guide: https://docs.docker.com/install/
+If you do not have Docker installed, install the community edition as per the official guide: https://docs.docker.com/install/
 note: installing Docker requires root permissions

 The Makefile is a thin wrapper for Docker commands to manage the containers.